Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

 - the edited CSV is then uploaded to the backend through an upload API.
 - Post upload irrespective of failure/success, the file is deleted from the internal storage too.

-### Analytics
-- SDK events are logged using Firebase analytics.
-- AnalyticsProvider protocol added to handle the event logging if the app also integrated firebase analytics.
-- In the OrderExtractor class, initialize() method has one optional parameter analyticsProvider.
-If this parameter is nil then event logging will take place through SDK firebase analytics instance otherwise event logging will take place through the app analytics instance.

 # Notes
 - Downloaded order reports are always deleted after upload.
 - while the order fetch is in progress, it is mandatory for users to keep the app running in the foreground and let it finish the operation.